isene/hp-41_GEIR.ROM/README.md

 ### YN?
 	From: Paname module

 **Description**: Stops program execution, waits for the user to press either "Y" or "N".
 Skips next line if "N" is pressed.
+This routine displays the content of Alpha before waiting for an "Y" or "N" pressed by the user (the Paname version does not display the content of Alpha).

 ### INVF
 	From: MCODE for Beginners